• Sign In

 🗺️Make Your Own Discovery Map If you find multiple interesting spots:

-Ask Chat GPT to extract the coordinates from each screenshot.
+Ask AI to extract the coordinates from each screenshot.

 Ask it to compile them into a multi-point KML or KMZ file.